-Pietro Spirito, President of the Port Authority of Mar Tirreno Centrale
+Pietro Spirito, former President of the Port Authority of Mar Tirreno Centrale

 The function of ports and port cities has radically changed in the late twentieth and early twenty-first century as maritime business has become more and more global and complex.
 As Antoine Fremont (2010) has pointed out, carriers that traditionally served the East-West market, circling the globe, added North-South connections in the 1980s.
 This maritime revolution permitted, together with the lower cost of work in the newly industrialized countries, the process of industry delocalization, therefore reducing the cost of transport and logistics.
 Containerization, intermodality, and naval gigantism became the major characteristics of the new era.
 Furthermore, maritime services are provided by companies and assets from across the world, such as ship building (92% in China, Korea and Japan), ownership (32% in Germany, China and Greece), flagging (70% registered in a country different to the country of ownership) and scrapping (94% in Bangladesh, India, Pakistan and China), with crew drawn from countries like Philippines, Indonesia and Ukraine (Wilmsmeier & Monios 2020).